 - IoT We touched on this above.
 It is very likely your systems are collecting data from various devices.
 To address this phenomenon, you first need to inventory each one and ask the same questions: What data are they recording?
 Why?
 Where does it reside?
 When is it destroyed?

-- Foreign Jurisdictions: This is becoming a serious headache for data minders.
-Next May, the European Union rolls out General Data Protection Regulation (GDPR) that threaten fines of up to 4 percent of global gross revenue for failing to secure everything from personnel records to retail purchase histories of EU citizens, wherever they do business.
+- Foreign Jurisdictions: This is becoming a serious headache for data minders, especially true now with General Data Protection Regulation (GDPR) that threaten fines of up to 4 percent of global gross revenue for failing to secure everything from personnel records to retail purchase histories of EU citizens, wherever they do business.

 Contain the Problem with Your Compliance Ecosystem